 Visit Lurie Garden

-As part of the initiatives to limit the spread of coronavirus, popular Chicago public parks, including Lurie Garden in Millennium Park, will be closed with all events canceled until further notice.
+As part of the initiative to limit the spread of coronavirus, popular Chicago public parks may have limited access and special arrangements including Lurie Garden in Millennium Park.

 Come see this ‘naturalistic’ garden in Millennium Park!
 Everyone is welcome, the garden has no entrance fee.